zkrising/Tachi/docs/docs/codebase/structure/filesystem.md

 as single-use scripts for importing some data, or frequently used scripts such as updating BMS tables.

+!!! danger
+	The scripts in here are not regularly maintained, **especially** the ones inside `single-use`.
+You should **ABSOLUTELY NOT** run those if you do not know what they do.

+	Seriously, you could destroy your server.

 ## TypeScript Source Code

 All of these are inside `/src`.